-For $0\leq \tigma<\tfrac{1}{4}$, it turns out that the radius of the outer horizon $r_h$ is such that $\lambda\in \mathbb{R}$ and only exponentially growing (and decaying) modes appear.~The corresponding growing modes when $\tigma<0$ can also be linked to this behavior.~The observation that exponentially growing modes appear to be a generic feature of near-horizon physics subject to CBC was already made in the context of Einstein gravity \eg in ref.~\cite{Anninos:2024wpy}.
+which is the Einstein gravity behavior, and higher-derivative effects kick in once we move slightly away from the strict Rindler limit.~Consequently, all the near-horizon growing modes observed in the context of EMGB can be traced back to such a behavior.~We further remark that the expansion in eq.~\eqref{eq:near_Rindler}, including all the sub-leading terms, mimics structurally the (Rindler-like) stretched horizon limit explored in ref.~\cite{Anninos:2025zgr}, see \eg eq.~(5.2) there.~The observation that exponentially growing modes appear to be a generic feature of near-horizon physics subject to CBC was already made in the context of Einstein gravity, \eg in ref.~\cite{Anninos:2024wpy}.

 \paragraph{Hyperbolic horizons} Another interesting example concerns charged AdS black holes with hyperbolic horizon topology, and here we briefly report on the results of such an analysis.~Our line element is of the form of eq.~\eqref{eq:dynamics_sphere_bcs} with $k=-1$, and the blackening factor reads~\eqref{eq:f(r)_EMGB}